* Asian shares near 2-month lows

 Trump also said on Thursday he was taking steps to authorise new tariffs on $325 billion in Chinese imports.

-The euro firmed to $1.1220 while the Chinese yuan perked at 6.838 per dollar having hit a four-month low of 6.8638 to the dollar the previous day.
+The euro firmed slightly to $1.1226 while the Chinese yuan perked at 6.837 per dollar having hit a four-month low of 6.8638 to the dollar the previous day.

 MSCI's emerging market currency index also tumbled to a four-month low.

-Oil prices held firm after Trump's comments on Xi's letter raised hopes for a deal for now.
+Oil prices erased much of gains that were made after Trump's comments on Xi's letter raised hopes for a deal.